PeterCamilleri/CX16/utilities/assist_16/README.md

-zpi     | The A and Y registers, Z and N flags. zpy     | The A register, Z and N flags. zx, abx | Unless value is 0, the A register, Z and N flags.
+zpi     | The A and Y registers, Z and N flags. zpy     | The A register, Z and N flags. zx, abx | Unless value is 0, the A register, Z and N flags. zy, aby | The A register, Z and N flags.

 *Example:*